Koredotcom/docs/docs/xo/how-tos/hubspot/lead-capture-in-hubspot.md

 * Click **Authorize**.
 You are navigated to “app.hubspot.com”.
 <img src="../images/hubspot_authorization.png" alt="hubspot_authorization" title="hubspot_authorization" style="border: 1px solid gray; zoom:70%;">

-* Enter login credentials to successfully connect with your Hubspot Account.
+* Enter login credentials to successfully connect with your HubSpot Account.
 * Once the authorization is successful, you will see a success message.
 * Click **Proceed**.
 When you configure the action for the first time, the **Integration Installed Successfully** pop-up is displayed.

-### Step 2: Install the Lead Capture Template for Hubspot CRM
+### Step 2: Install the Lead Capture Template for HubSpot CRM

-1. Go to the **Marketplace** and select **Lead Capture** for Hubspot CRM Dialog Template.
+1. Go to the **Marketplace** and select **Lead Capture** for HubSpot CRM Dialog Template.
 <img src="../images/marketplace_Leadcapture.png" alt="marketplace_Leadcapture" title="marketplace_Leadcapture" style="border: 1px solid gray; zoom:70%;">

 2. The **Lead Capture** installation dialog box is displayed.
 Click **Install** to begin the installation.